 Not every aspiring homesteader has access to 5 gently sloping acres of rich, loamy soil.
 Author Jenni Blackmore presents a highly personal, entertaining account of how permaculture, "permanant agriculture", can be practiced in adverse conditions.
-Permaculture for the Rest of Us (New Society Publishers, 2015) describes how to retrofit even the smallest homestead, illustrating the fundamental principles of this emerging gardening technique in a humorous, reader-friendly way.
+Permaculture for the Rest of Us (New Society Publishers, 2015), by Jenni Blackmore, describes how to retrofit even the smallest homestead, illustrating the fundamental principles of this emerging gardening technique in a humorous, reader-friendly way.

-Buy this book from the Capper's Farmer store: Permaculture for the Rest of Us
+You can purchase this book from the Capper's Farmer store: Permaculture for the Rest of Us.

 Easy Growing Vegetables